max-schaefer/commonplace-book/religion/learning-from-our-elder-brothers.md

 Finally, the podcast notes that in the confrontation with the king of Arad, the Israelites for the first time take the initiative and pray to God for success without obvious intervention from Moses.
 This is a sign of their growing maturity and independence, and a further indication that they are ready to enter the Promised Land.

+### Parashah Balak (Numbers 22:2-25:9)

+[The Parashah Podcast](https://open.spotify.com/episode/3u9SlqOTGVJtKFLnCKPrrq?si=_LAJcUeARgmI5RG1q5pblg) cites an opinion of the Ramban whereby the four prophecies of Balaam relate to, respectively, the period of the patriarchs, the exodus from Egypt, the time of King David, and the future coming of the Messiah.
+The latter agrees with Christian tradition, which sees in Balaam's final prophecy a prediction of the coming of Jesus.

 ## Deuteronomy

 ### Parashah Shoftim (Deuteronomy 16:18-21:9)